-To explore which visitors were driving observed visitation patterns, I fit quasipoisson GLMM (glmmPQL, MASS) and used least-squares post hoc tests (lsmeans) on any significant interactions.
-To determine if L. tridentata influences foraging behaviour, I fit gamma GLMM models (glmer, lme4) with visit duration and proportion of flowers visited per foraging bout as response variables.
-As a post-hoc exploration, I subsetted responses of solitary bees and ‘other’ RTUs to fit linear mixed models for both RTU using log-transformed visit duration as the response variable.
-Least-squares post hoc tests (lsmeans) were used on any significant interactions.
+To explore which visitors were driving observed visitation patterns, a quasipoisson GLMM (glmmPQL, MASS) with least-squares post hoc tests (lsmeans) were used.
+A gamma GLMM models (glmer, lme4) with visit duration and proportion of flowers visited per foraging bout as response variables tested for behavioural differences.
+Solitary bees and ‘other’ RTUs were subsetted to fit linear mixed models for both RTU using log-transformed visit duration as the response variable, and in general, least-squares post hoc tests (lsmeans) were used on any significant interactions. – check online – but I think you need to cite vignette for each package used.

 Positive influences on other communities

-To quantify how shrubs influence arthropod and plant communities, I fit negative binomial GLMM (lme4, glmer.nb), and arthropod abundance, percent annual cover, annual species richness and annual bloom density as response variables.
-Beetles from the family Melyridae made up 1217 of the 3384 total arthropods captured, therefore abundance models were fit with Melyridae excluded, included and individually to avoid bias.
+A negative binomial GLMM (lme4, glmer.nb) on arthropod abundance, percent annual cover, annual species richness and annual bloom density as response variables was used to test for relative shrub effects on the local community.
+Beetles from the family Melyridae made up 1217 of the 3384 total arthropods captured, therefore abundance models were fit with Melyridae excluded both included and individually to explore model sensitivities.
 Poisson GLMM (lme4) were used to determine differences in arthropod species richness and bee abundance between the treatments.
-Rep ID was included as a random effect in all models, and least-squares post hoc tests were used on significant interactions (lsmeans).
-To test if L. tridentata individuals with more flowers are more attractive to pollinators, I used a quasipoisson GLM (glm) with visitation rates as the response and flower number as predictors.
+The ID for each replicate was included as a random effect in all models to control for repeated measures?, and least-squares post hoc tests were used on significant interactions (lsmeans).
+To test if L. tridentata individuals with more flowers were more attractive to pollinators, a quasipoisson GLM (glm) with visitation rates as the response and flower number as predictors.

 Pollen Deposition

 I fit quasipoisson models (MASS, glmmPQL) with conspecific and heterospecific pollen deposition as response variables.
 I used the distance to L. tridentata, distance to the nearest conspecific neighbour and the number of M. glabrata flowers as predictors.
 The sample ID nested in the flower ID nested in the plant was used as a random effect.
+Etc same.

+ANY way to streamline all this?
+Kind of repetitive… maybe explain general approach used to GLM fitting etc then cite an appendix with full model details in each instance – perhaps also as a table listing model, family, factors, and responses?
+Or leave I guess.
+CHECK the journal ECOLOGY – and see what they do in some current papers.
+FOR SURE you have a paper TOTALLY published in ECOLOGY or higher if you want to try?
+This is amazing work.
+ZERO issues or concerns with submitting to a top journal – so pick one and check how they handle long methods that describe models.
+A nice clean short cut with adequate description in words but not too much would do the trick.

 Ecological effects

 To compare the ecological effect of shrubs and blooming on five community response metrics (floral visitation of M. glabrata, arthropod abundance, arthropod species richness, percent annual cover and annual species richness), and to estimate the biological importance of statistically significant differences the effect size estimate RII was calculated (Armas et al., 2004).
 The equation: RII= treatment-controltreatment+control was used.
 Treatments were shrub microsite or blooming, while the controls were open microsite or pre-blooming.
 Microsites were matched when calculating the metric and non-matching sites were excluded from calculations.
 This metric is symmetric around 0, ranges from −1 to +1, and negative values denote relative competition whilst positives denote facilitation.
 To determine if the effect was significantly different from 0, 95% confidence intervals around mean values were bootstrapped (boot, R), stratified by the focal shrub ID to account for the repeated measures study design.
+KEEP this paragraph for sure.

 Climate amelioration